rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ## Create the Redmine Docker container image

-The Redmine image is built using the `Dockerfile` and `run.sh` script.
+The Redmine image is built using the `Dockerfile` and `run.sh` script from the `dockerfiles/redmine/` directory.
 Docker container images can extend from other existing images so for this image, we'll extend from the existing `bitnami/ruby` image.

 The `Dockerfile` imports the correct Redmine source code and a `run.sh` script.